 Chief Information Bureau”

-On Christmas eve the Japanese gave each man an unopened Red Cross box.
+On Christmas Eve the Japanese gave each man an unopened Red Cross box.
 Inside the POWs found cigarettes which usually were missing from the boxes.
-From 9:00 P.M. until midnight on Christmas eve, carolers were all over the camp.
+From 9:00 P.M. until midnight on Christmas Eve, carolers were all over the camp.
 Christmas started with midnight mass for the Catholics with Protestant services at 5:30 A.M.
 Bango was at 7:00 A.M. instead of 6:30.
 The Japanese also handed out to each man an unopened Red Cross box.
+In total, POWs stated they received four Red Cross boxes.

-The POWs heard the heavy bombing of Clark Field on October 29 and learned from a map in a Japanese paper – on October 30 – that American troops were on southern Luzon.
+The POWs heard the heavy bombing of Clark Field on October 29th and learned from a map in a Japanese paper – on October 30th – that American troops were in southern Luzon.
 In addition, American planes flew over the camp that night.
-The Japanese guards admitted, on November 2, to the POWs that American troops were on Leyte and Mindoro.
-On November 5, American bombers flew over the camp all day long.
+The Japanese guards admitted, on November 2nd, to the POWs that American troops were on Leyte and Mindoro.
+On November 5th, American bombers flew over the camp all day long.
 To see how close the Americans were, the POWs looked for land-based planes but saw none.
 The next day, the POWs watch two planes circle the camp.
 As they watched, the planes strafed and bombed Cabanatuan Airfield.
 The airfield was bombed and strafed three times that day.

 Ardell remained in Cabanatuan until November 15, 1944, when he was one of 50 POWs selected to be transferred to Bilibid.
 Before he left, he took his blanket and mattress, sheet, pillowcase, and other small items and gave them to Lt.
 Col. Arthur Shreve.
 The POWs left the camp by two trucks at 6:00 P.M. and went to Bilibid Prison.